Raptorex: Classification

 Raptorex has been interpreted as a tyrannosaurid, tyrannosauroid and a synonym of Tarbosaurus.
 It is currently placed as a basal tyrannosauroid more derived than Bagaraatan but more basal than Dryptosaurus.

 Below is a cladogram placing Raptorex as a basal tyrannosauroid.
 It was published by Loewen et al. in 2013 on PLoS ONE.

+Carr (2022) considered Raptorex to be closely related to derived tyrannosaurines, because it and a juvenile tyrannosaurid from the Iren Dabasu Formation shared unique characteristics with juvenile Tyrannosaurus and adult Tarbosaurus.